CCH0124/english-learning/travel.md

 1. I have been to Vietnam.
 2. I have gone to Japan.
 3. I have watched this movie twice.
-4. I have saw Stinky tofu at night market.
+4. I have seen Stinky tofu at night market.
 5. I haven't eaten Oyster omelette.
 6. I have nerver eaten Thai food.
 (Thai cuisine)
-7. I have never got a good bubble tea.
+7. I have never had a good bubble tea.
-8. I have never to Spanish restaurant.
+8. I have never been to Spanish restaurant.